1. Why does The Nature Conservancy allow hunting on its preserves in Wisconsin?

 Temporary, non-damaging stands and ground blinds may be used on Conservancy land.
 Hunters should place their name and contact information on the stand/blind.
 Stands/blinds may not be put up more than seven days before the start of the season, and they must be removed within seven days after the close of that season.
 No stands or blinds shall be placed within 50 yards of the preserve boundary or another stand or blind.
 The Conservancy assumes no responsibility for lost or damaged stands and blinds left unattended.
 All ground blinds used on the preserve during hunting season must display at least 144 square inches of solid blaze orange material visible from all directions around the blind.

-Dogs are allowed off-leash for small game and waterfowl hunting purposes only at preserves that offer those opportunities.
-For non-hunting purposes, dogs are allowed at the following preserves: Catherine Wolter Wilderness Area, Tenderfoot Forest Reserve, Bass Lake, Caroline Lake, Mink River in Door County and our Military Ridge Prairie Heritage Area preserves.
-Dogs are not permitted at other Conservancy preserves in Wisconsin.
+Dogs are allowed off-leash for turkey, small game and waterfowl hunting purposes only at preserves that offer those opportunities.
 When dogs are off-leash, they must be kept under voice control by their owners at all times to prevent them from creating a nuisance on adjacent properties and residences.
-From April 1 to August 1, all dogs must be on a leash to protect ground-nesting birds.
+From April 15 to July 31, all dogs must be on a leash to protect ground-nesting birds.